 In a large saucepan, add together the first 11 ingredients and simmer until married, about five minutes.

 Meanwhile, prepare the ingredients to add…

 Lightly sear the sausages on both sides in the oil and set aside.

-In the same oil, now flavored by the sausage, very lightly sear the shrimp until they just begin to plump up, remove from the heat and set aside.
+In the same oil, now flavored by the sausage, very lightly sear the shrimp until they just begin to plump up, remove from the heat, lightly salt, and set aside.

-Follow the instructions on the Ramen noodle package, usually boiling the Chuka Soba for 4 to 5 minutes.
+Follow the instructions on the Ramen noodle package, usually boiling them for 4 to 5 minutes.